 ***CUSTOMER ASSISTANCE PLAN UPDATE***

-BALTIMORE, MD (May 25, 2022) – With six months remaining in the Customer Assistance Plan that offers a civil penalty waiver grace period, the Maryland Transportation Authority’s (MDTA) is urging customers to take advantage of the plan by paying unpaid Video Tolls by 11:59 p.m.
-November 30, 2022.
-In February, The MDTA Board approved the nine-month Customer Assistance Plan.
+The MDTA Board approved the nine-month Customer Assistance Plan in February.
 For every Video Toll transaction paid in full while the plan is in place, the corresponding civil penalty is waived.
 In addition, toll bill referrals to the Central Collection Unit (CCU) and MDOT Motor Vehicle Administration (MDOT MVA) have ceased until December 1, 2022.

-The Customer Assistance Plan is not toll forgiveness, nor is it an elimination of tolls owed.
-Tolling remains in effect statewide, and drivers are responsible for paying the outstanding toll amount owed.
+It is important to remember the Customer Assistance Plan is not toll forgiveness, nor is it an elimination of tolls owed.
+Tolling remains in effect statewide, and drivers are responsible for paying the outstanding toll amount.

-At https://csc.driveezmd.com/pay-tolls-now customers are offered savings by converting their Video Tolls to E-ZPass or Pay-By-Plate.
-To take advantage of this opportunity, customers first must pay all outstanding Notices of Tolls Due in full.
-Also with DriveEzMD, motorists who travel Maryland toll roads without E-ZPass or Pay-By-Plate – our Video Tolling customers – can save 15% (maximum of $5 per transaction) by paying their Video Tolls before the notice is mailed.
+Customers are offered additional savings by converting their Video Tolls to E-ZPass or Pay-By-Plate.
+To take advantage of this opportunity, customers must pay the entire balance at the time of conversion.
+Also, with DriveEzMD, Video Tolling customers can save 15% (maximum of $5 per transaction) by paying their Video Tolls before the notice is mailed.

 The Maryland Transportation Authority finances, owns, operates, secures and improves the state’s eight toll facilities.
 The MDTA is financed by toll revenue without relying on state tax dollars.